lgreco/cdp/docs/source/shared/expectations.rst

 * The internet is full of sites with “solutions” to problems.
 Be careful when using them.
 Most of the stuff posted there is **junk.** If you use code from these sites, you must **demonstrate** that you understand it fully.

-* Use the Programmer’s Pact as a checklist before you submit code for evaluation.
+* If applicable, use the Programmers Pact as a checklist before you submit code for evaluation.

 * No communications starting with the greeting **“hey”.**

 * For code troubleshooting **attach the program file** to an email or message.
 Please, no screenshots or links to cloud storage services.
 (If you are using a hosted IDE like Collaboratory or repl.it, send me a link to the code but make sure the file is shared).

 * **Be on time.** Commuting around Chicago is always full of surprises.
 Delays may be inevitable.
 Nevertheless, punctuality is a formidable professional skill.
 Learn it, practice it!